 Skip to Main Content

-What is an Ethnography?
+What Is an Ethnography?

 They are based on participant observation.

-Where are Ethnographies in the Library?
+Where Are Ethnographies in the Library?

-• The word "ethnography" is not a Library of Congress Subject Heading or Classification (call number).
-There is not section of Bizzell Memorial Library devoted to ethnographies.
+The word "ethnography" is not a Library of Congress Subject Heading or Classification (call number).
+There is not a section of Bizzell Memorial Library devoted to ethnographies.
 Instead, they will be found throughout the library, based on the call number (classification) of the ethnic group or geographic area of your particular subject.

-• You must search Discover Local Catalog to find ethnographies.
+You must search Discover Local Catalog to find ethnographies.

 Searching Ethnographies in the Catalog

-• Finding ethnographies can be difficult.
+Finding ethnographies can be difficult.
 Most ethnographies do not have the word "ethnography" as part of their titles.
 A keyword search of an ethnic group will retrieve books about that group but not necessarily ethnographies.

-• If you find a title and are unsure if it is an ethnography, it might be helpful to look for a book review of the title.
+If you find a title and are unsure if it is an ethnography, it might be helpful to look for a book review of the title.
 Most reviewers will indicate if a work is an ethnography.